 2500 Horseshoe Dr S, Naples

 The Collier Collection and The Revs Institute for Automotive Research opened its doors and allowed the public to come.
-This world-class effort first began back in 1996 when collection of Cunningham Museum was acquired by Miles Collier from Briggs S. Cunningham, a long time friend.
+This world-class effort first began back in 1996 when the collection of Cunningham Museum was acquired by Miles Collier from Briggs S. Cunningham, a long-time friend.
 Since then, he’s carefully added a few of the most significant vehicles in the world and has assembled one of the best libraries for automotive research anywhere in the world.

 1690 Tamiami Trail N, Naples

 The Naples Preserve is a simple place, but when you go you’ll see why the citizens of Naples created an entire movement to save it.
 The preserve can provide hours of pleasure, especially for the avid nature enthusiast.
 It’s easily one of the best free things to do in Naples, FL.

 Follow a raised boardwalk out into the lush greenery on a 0.4-mile self-guided tour.
 Learn something new at one of the Naples Preserve’s sponsored Nature Talks, or take an eco-tour with an experienced guide.

 The beach is one of the best parts of any visit to the Paradise Coast.
 Naples has miles of beaches that is completely free to access.

 Walk or ride a bike to find your preferred access point – they are located throughout downtown Naples.
 (If you drive, be prepared to use a parking meter.)
 Relax on the sand or play a leisurely game of frisbee as you soak up the sun.
 The waters are warm, and perfect for swimming, surfing, boogie boarding, and more!